Skip to main content

 A new page will appear, prompting you to select a VLAN.
 Choose the VLAN that was created earlier.
 In this case, VLAN 1144 will be used for the Primary Port virtual circuit, and VLAN 1146 will be used for the Secondary Port virtual circuit.
 With dedicated ports, you can create multiple virtual circuits/VLAN associations per port.

-At this point, you should be able to see the Virtual Circuit associated with each port.
+You should be able to see the Virtual Circuit associated with each port.

 At this stage, we have completed all the necessary steps on the Equinix Metal side, and we can now proceed to the Equinix Fabric platform.